-- 1. Authorize the Purchase of Payroll Modules for the MIP Accounting System and Their Implementation in An Amount Not to Exceed \$31,185; and - 2.
-The Transfer Of \$16,185 from the Administrative Reserves for Information Technology Account and \$15,000 from the Election Cost (GL 7343) to fund the software and system integration costs; and - 3.
-Authorize the General Manager to enter into an agreement with the selected vendor.
+1. I Move That the Board Authorize the Purchase of Payroll Modules for the MIP Accounting System and Their Implementation in An Amount Not to Exceed \$31,185; and

+2. The Transfer Of \$16,185 from the Administrative Reserves for Information Technology Account and \$15,000 from the Election Cost (GL 7343) to fund the software and system integration costs; and

+3. Authorize the General Manager to enter into an agreement with the selected vendor.